PooyaRaki/microservice-example/services/README.md

 ## Installation

-In order to install and run this microservices please have a look at each service README.md file.
+To install and run these microservices, please look at each service README.md file.

 ## License